Kung Pao Chicken with peanuts and dried chiles, used as comparison evidence against General Tso's Chicken

 Kung Pao is balanced heat; General Tso's is sweet-tangy gloss.

 General Tso's sauce usually presents itself more directly.
-It is sweet, tangy, sticky, and built to coat fried chicken.
-Good versions can have heat, acid, garlic, and real appetite.
+The base is soy sauce, often with hoisin sauce added for extra depth, plus rice vinegar, and a larger measure of sugar—frequently brown sugar for its caramel note.
+Chicken broth gives the sauce volume, and cornstarch thickens it more aggressively than in Kung Pao, because the sauce needs to cling to fried chicken, not just coat stir-fried dice.
+The sugar is not restrained; it is declarative.
+The vinegar is there to keep the sweetness from becoming a monologue.
+Good versions have heat, acid, garlic, and real appetite.
 Weak versions taste like syrup with a diplomatic passport.
 The difference is not that one is good and the other is fake.
-The difference is what each sauce is trying to accomplish.
+The difference is what each sauce is trying to accomplish: Kung Pao's sauce wants to highlight the ingredients; General Tso's sauce wants to own the plate.

 Kung Pao SauceCling, snap, roast

-Thin enough to leave the pieces visible, thick enough to coat every chicken cube and peanut.
+Thin enough to leave the pieces visible, thick enough to coat every cube and peanut.
+The sauce is a bridge, not a blanket.

 General Tso SauceGloss, sweet, tang